ethan2-0/Slang/compiler/README.md

 easy to simply decide the type of an expression and then compare it with the expected type.
 At the moment, the implementation is quite slow (from a time-complexity perspective), but that can be solved with dynamic programming.

-The compiler is written in Python because I'm mostly in this project for the experience writing an interpreter, so I wanted to spend as little time as possible writing the compiler.